-The Canon EOS 5D and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in August 2005 and October 2017.
+The Canon EOS 5D and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in August 2005 and October 2017.
 The 5D is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12.7 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Sony A7R III

-The side-by-side display below illustrates the physical size and weight of the Canon 5D and the Sony A7R III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 5D and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (29 percent) than the Canon 5D.
 Moreover, the A7R III is markedly lighter (27 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.